 Distinguished Ethics Scholars Program

-The Distinguished Ethics Scholars Program encourages and recognizes Clemson University students engaged in co-curricular education that is focused on ethics, ethical leadership, and ethical decision-making.
+The Distinguished Ethics Scholars Program encourages and recognizes Clemson University students, both undergraduate and graduate, engaged in co-curricular education that is focused on ethics, ethical leadership, and ethical decision-making.

 The Distinguished Ethics Scholars Program allows students to earn one of two scholar designations accompanied by an item to enhance your regalia at graduation: Ethics Scholar (Graduation Cord) and Distinguished Ethics Scholar (Graduation Medallion).
 Students will also receive a co-curricular transcript; giving them a competitive edge in the professional interviewing process upon graduation.